Is Kindle Unlimited Pay Per Page Read Fair For Authors?

 All you can read for $9.99 per month, and even less in some markets, is a bargain for hungry readers, but will it mean that authors are starved of income as a result?

 There is little point trying to calculate pay per page read against copies sold, as there is no way of knowing if a KU reader read the whole book.
-The only basis to use is that Amazon calculate a page to be about 187 words, and for every 1,000 pages read; authors get between $4.00 and $5.00.
+The only basis to use is that Amazon calculates a page to be about 187 words and for every 1,000 pages read; authors get between $4.00 and $5.00.
 Last month Amazon paid $4.78 per 1,000 pages.

 With KENPC, it doesn’t matter if the 1,000 pages were read by a couple of readers who finished the book, or by 500 readers who only read a couple of pages.